Insurance Claim Inspections for Property Damage

 In most cases, however, the insurer will inspect the property damage before approving or denying your claim.

-The insurer will dispatch an adjuster to your property to evaluate the claim.
-The adjuster’s goal is to analyze the property damage, then pay you the amount legally required for your insurance claim, based on your insurance policy.
+The insurer will dispatch an insurance adjuster to your property to evaluate the claim.
+The adjuster’s goal is to analyze the property damage, determine a repair estimate, then pay you the amount legally required for your insurance claim, based on your insurance policy.

 Remember: insurance companies are for-profit businesses.
 Their goal is to make money: not pay out more money than they need to pay.
 They will pay out the minimum amount they are required to pay based on the terms of the insurance contract – nothing more.